 This is one reason I love to substitute gotu kola for parsley.
 I believe establishing a relationship with wild plants as a food source is a powerful part of an evolving plant-based diet.

 Gota kola has been a great ally in my garden plot.
 I encourage it to grow between my larger plants.
 In this way, it forms a dense carpet that keeps unwelcome grass and other weeds at bay.

 It does seem to prefer a little shade and the cooler season here on the island.
-Provided that it doesn't go too long without water, it will persist and spread.
+It will persist and spread if it doesn't go too long without water.

 Would like to start your own plants at home?
 You can order seeds and read some helpful information on growing centella asiatica at Strictly Medicinal Seeds company.